rastclick/bulma-jquery/README.md

 require('bulma-jquery');
 ```

-## Examples
+## Documentation & Demo

-You can see an example page in index.html.
+You can find the Documentation and a demo [here](https://rastclick.github.io/bulma-jquery/)

 ## Contributing